shounakdev/shounakdev/README.md

 # 💫 About Me:
-An Enthusiast human with a love for building tech that matters.
+An Enthusiast Human Being with a love for building tech that matters.
 From crafting web apps and IoT systems to developing simple solutions for complex problems and compilers, I enjoy solving real-world problems with clean, scalable code.

 ## 🌐 Socials: